netbrain/zwift/README.md

 ## Contibute

-If you would like to contribute, then please by all means ill accept PR's.
+If you would like to contribute, then please by all means I'll accept PR's.